Here are some things

 Tacoma Dome: This iconic arena hosts concerts, sporting events, and entertainment shows year-round.
 Check the schedule for upcoming events if you're looking for entertainment options.

 Tacoma Farmers Market: Enjoy locally sourced produce, artisanal products, and a variety of food vendors at one of Tacoma's farmers markets.
-The Proctor and Tacoma Dome markets are popular options.
+The Proctor and Downtown Market are popular options.

 Theater and Arts: Tacoma has a thriving arts scene, with theaters like the Broadway Center for the Performing Arts offering a diverse range of performances, from musicals to ballet and opera.